 While it may be tempting to call them "resources" or to place them immediately below your website's headings, take care to avoid labels and headings that may mislead users.
 Ad units may only be labelled as "Advertisements" or "Sponsored links".
 Also, avoid placing ads in locations where they might be confused with menu, navigation or download links.

 Less can be more

-While our policies allow you to place three ad units, three link units and two search boxes on each page of your website, placing the maximum number of ads on your page may make it look cluttered.
+Provided that you don't place more ads than content on your pages, you can put a combination of ad units, link units and/or search boxes on each page of your site.
+See our valuable inventory policy for more information.
+However, bear in mind that placing lots of ads on your page may make it look cluttered.
 If users can't find what they're looking for on your website, then they may turn elsewhere for information.

 Review your website

 Take some time to explore your website and consider how first-time users might experience it.
 If you're using a template builder for your website, then take extra care to check that ads are appearing correctly, including their "Ads by Google" or "AdChoices" label.

 - Is it easy to distinguish between my website content and my site's ads?